TINA study: How can the language of a virtual receptionist (chatbot) be optimised to increase access to cervical screening appointments?

 Biography

 I am Senior Lecturer in Intercultural Communication at the School of Literature and Languages.
-My career in higher education so far has taken me to three continents and five countries (Germany, USA, China, Luxembourg, UK), sparking a keen interest in language and communication in higher education contexts, especially:
+My career in higher education so far has taken me to three continents and five countries (Germany, USA, China, Luxembourg, UK).

 - Classroom interaction